What to Do When We Need Help?

 There are many junctures in our lives when we need objectivity and clarity in order to see our strengths and weaknesses for what they are.
 Dating, child rearing and relationship struggles are just a few of the stages in our lives when an unbiased view can serve as a potential lifesaver, and where we can be our own worst enemy.
 That is why our sages have advised and the Rebbe instructed each of us to “Appoint a mentor for yourself!”
 Find yourself someone who can be your guide, your objective compass.

-Rabbi Soloveitchik also writes that “just speaking of something troubling, already alleviates it.”
+Rabbi YB Soloveitchik writes in the introduction to his book The Lonely Man of Faith that ‘just speaking of something troubling, already alleviates it.’
 I once heard a true story about a psychologist who was called to help the medical personnel on a pediatric oncology ward.
 There was one little girl who suffered terribly and cried and cried.
 The staff couldn’t take the crying and they decided to hook the child up to a biofeedback monitor where they found that while she was crying, it was soothing to her.
 Even though it ripped out the hearts of the staff, it was comforting to the child.

 When you are expressing pain or anguish, you are in a better place than when you hold it in.